-When cash in the Academy's operating account substantively exceeds the level needed to pay short-term liabilities, the Academy transfers cash to investment accounts for reinvestment.
+When cash in the Academy's operating account substantively exceeds the level needed to pay short-term liabilities, the Academy repays outstanding revolving line of credit balances and transfers cash to investment accounts for reinvestment.
 Cash and cash equivalent balances are monitored on a daily basis, and the Academy consults with its investment advisor to optimize the timing of investment transactions.
 Refer to Note 4 for additional information regarding the Academy's investments.